Kimbsy/y-combinator-animation/script.md

 So what functions could we actually use here?
 I guess `identity`, that's a classic, pretty boring though.
 Identity of identity is identity.

 What about the self application function itself?
-It should be fine since it's a function that takes a single function as an argument.
+It should be fine since it's a function that takes a single function as an argument. <CLICK>

 What would that do?
 What would evaluating this expression look like?